TechSnazzy/sean-blog/_posts/2023-07-27-quick-jekyll-setup.md

 author: Sean Morrison
 ---

-## Intro

-Hello.
-Here’s a complete guide on how I setup my Jekyll site and pushed it to Github to run as a Github Pages site.
+Here’s a quick guide on how I setup my Jekyll site and pushed it to Github to run as a Github Pages site.
 I’ll describe this step by step from scratch.
 I’ll also cover how to create some posts to get you started.

 ## Step 1: Check the Jekyll documentation and install packages